Tate's triok: Key Features

 Tate's triok has many important features that better suit its lifestyle.
 One feature is that they have an elongated fourth finger, which is used to dig out insect larvae that is burrowed inside the wood.
 Their fourth finger can also be used to grasp branches in order to keep the rest of the paw open in case they have to manipulate larger prey.
 In order to find the larvae, the striped possum taps on the wood with a specialized structure that is found on its wrist while listening for the hollow areas of the tree.
 Tate's triok also has several glands that can secrete chemicals from their body.
 These chemicals that are produced can create a strong and unpleasant odor which can ward off predators.

 Discovery

 The first specimen of Tate's triok was found in 1935 by Fred Shaw Mayer.
-Following its first discovery, no expedition could find the organism from 1950-1980, making many believe that the species was extinct.
+Following its first discovery, no expedition could find the organism from 1950 to 1980, making many believe that the species was extinct.
 In 1992, another specimen was found, sleeping inside a tree.
 In order to obtain the animal, the hunter cut down the tree, which resulted in the animal dying.